Published Jul 1, 2019

-Today, Daniel shares how he made his glazing wheel and discusses his glazing technique.
-Plus, he tells us a little about the large-jar construction techniques he learned in Thailand. – Jennifer Harnetty, editor.
+Today, Daniel shares how he made his glazing wheel and discusses how he glazes large clay pots.
+Plus, he tells us a little about the large-jar construction techniques he learned in Thailand. - Jennifer Poellot Harnetty, editor

 The quality of the glaze application is important.
 I prefer the freshness from pouring slips and glazes to the surfaces attained by brushing or spraying them.
 Pouring glazes over raw clay also allows time to decorate by wiping through the slip or glaze.